deriv-com/deriv-app/packages/components/stories/password-input/README.md

 # PasswordInput component
-To have a password type input use this component.
+This component is used to have a password type input.

 #### Supported events:
 All events supported by an '\<input>' tag.